THE OLD TESTAMENT HOUSE OF THE LORD: EIGHTEEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 “When your days are fulfilled and you rest with your fathers, I will set up your seed after you, who will come from your body, and I will establish his kingdom.

 “He shall build a house for My name, and I will establish the throne of his kingdom forever.
 (II Samuel 7:12,13)

 The immediate application of this promise was to King Solomon.
 Yet, the most important interpretation concerns the Lord Jesus Christ.
 Solomon and Jesus were alike in some respects and totally different in others.
 The Hebrews at the time of David would have applied the prophecy to Solomon, although the burden was directed toward the Lord Jesus.

 Ezekiel, Chapters 40-48 describes the Temple of God.
 No doubt the Jews understood Ezekiel to mean Solomon’s Temple would be restored.
 But the setting and content of these chapters lead us to believe the primary significance of Ezekiel’s Temple may be its application to the Body of Christ, the Christian Church.

 The setting is this: Chapter 40 comes after the “dry bones” of Chapter 37.
 Here is the sequence leading up to the temple:

-And thou shalt come up against My people of Israel, as a cloud to cover the land; it shall be in the latter days, and I will bring thee against my land, that the heathen may know me, when I shall be sanctified in thee, O Gog, before their eyes.
+“You will come up against My people Israel like a cloud, to cover the land.
+It will be in the latter days that I will bring you against My land, so that the nations may know Me, when I am hallowed in you, O Gog, before their eyes.”
 (Ezekiel 38:16)

-The Temple of God40:1-48 through 48:35.
+Compare this verse with John 17:23.
+The Temple of God is described in Ezekiel 40:1-48 through 48:35.
 Let us examine a few of the concepts outlined by the words that describe the vision of the temple.